How To Get Picky Eaters To Eat Vegetables

 - Likely to wrestle the other child to the floor for no reason what so ever!

-All perfect conditions to sneak some veg into them without them really noticing!
+All perfect conditions to sneak some veg into them without them noticing!

 - Be less fussy with what they are eating!

 - Not be psyched up and prepared for a dinner table battle ( catch them off guard !)

 - Not paying attention to what they are eating!

 - Willing to fight each other over the last carrot!

 I decided that the first day would be all about coaxing them over to the plate

 - So, I mostly sliced fruit which I know they love, with just some bell peppers sliced in between.

 - I left the plate on a table next to the TV and walked away, no nagging, no coaxing, no acknowledgement of the plate of food, I just dumped it and ran!

 They dived in, wrestled each other for the last piece and then asked for more!

 - The second day I reduced the fruit by half and added different vegetables including olives which my kids love.

-- On the third day it was all vegetables on the plate, I served the same vegetables they had eaten on the first 2 days
+- On the third day, it was all vegetables on the plate, I served the same vegetables they had eaten on the first two days

 After that, I added one new vegetable a day.

 - Each day they cleared the plate, no matter what I put on it!